telvarost/MiscTweaks-StationAPI/README.md

 ## List of changes

-* Allow editing signs with a feather (feather is consumed on use), default true.
+* Allow editing signs with a feather (feather is consumed on use), default false.
-* Allow coloring signs with dye (dye is consumed on use), default true.
+* Allow coloring signs with dye (dye is consumed on use), default false.
+* Allow defusing TNT with shears (use left-click to defuse), default false.
 * Disable creeper explosions breaking blocks, default false.
 * Disable ghast explosions causing fire, default false.
 * Disable ghast explosions breaking blocks, default false.